-The economic climate is slowly recovering from the downturn just a few years ago.
+The economic climate is quickly detreating in the State of Illinois.
+The State's plan to keep education funding level for FY21 relies on the voters passing the progressive income tax in November 2020 and also relies on federal assistance to the State.
 The district must be cognizant of the strong likelihood that this economic contraction will have a growing impact on the schools, and it must take action to prepare for that possibility.
 The impact of this economic crisis on Alsip, Hazelgreen and Oak Lawn Elementary School District 126 may be seen in three primary areas: (1) Low rates of inflation and its impact on tax revenue growth, (2) Increased property tax valuation appeals and the impact on property tax collections, and (3) The State financial crisis and its impact on State funding.